Security and defense

-The OSCE arms control, disarmament and security co-operation main institutions are the Conflict Prevention Center and the Forum for Security Co-operation.
-The Joint Consultative Group is also a part of the OSCE, but acts only within the Member States of the Treaty on Conventional Armed Forces in Europe.
+The main OSCE institutions in the field of arms control, disarmament and security cooperation are the Forum for Security Cooperation (FSC) and the Conflict Prevention Center (CPC).
+The Joint Consultative Group is also a body of the OSCE, yet it operates only for the member countries of the Treaty on Conventional Armed Forces in Europe.

-The FSC includes the Vienna Document of 1999, Code of Conduct, Global Exchange of the Military Information, as well as issues on Anti-Personnel Landmines, Small Arms and Light Weapons, national practice on brokering and control of armaments, export control, etc. All of them envisage annual exchange of relevant information, and in case of the Vienna Document there are also inspections and evaluation visits.
-For example, every year Armenia receives three designated area inspections along with one evaluation visit.
+The FSC’s focuses on the Vienna Document of 1999, Code of Conduct, Global Exchange of the Military Information, as well as issues on Anti-Personnel Landmines, Small Arms and Light Weapons, national practice on brokering and control of armaments, export control, etc. All of them envisage annual exchange of relevant information, as for the Vienna Document, there are also inspections and evaluation visits, to verify the fulfillment of the member-states obligations according to the document.

-The OSCE Annual Security Review Conference, and the OSCE Annual Implementation Assessment Meeting, as well as the OSCE Meeting to Review the Document on Small Arms and Light Weapons are main and basic issues of the OSCE - CPC/FSC.
-They are major tools to reflect and evaluate the implementation of the OSCE Confidence and Security Building Measures.
+The OSCE Annual Security Review Conference, and the OSCE Annual Implementation Assessment Meeting, as well as the OSCE Meeting to Review the Document on Small Arms and Light Weapons are the major tasks of the OSCE FSC and CPC.
+These are the major tools of the OSCE to reflect upon and evaluate the implementation of the OSCE Confidence and Security Building Measures.

 - 3. The Treaty on Conventional Armed Forces in Europe (CFE Treaty)